-The broken boulder field had slippery rocks but we managed to pass then and make it onto the summit plateau.
+The broken boulder field had slippery rocks but we managed to pass them and make it onto the summit plateau.
 Visibility was non-existent when Doug and I made it to the summit.
 I guess we only kept going because we deemed it safe and that we were only going to the top because we were already so close.

 Would have been great to see the view, but we were greeted with rain, wind and cloud.
-We raced back to Pelion Gap and then raced down to the nearby Kia Ora Hut, which was small, cosy and full with cold wet hikers.
-After dinner and when I was just getting into bed there was commotion as a fuel stove was knocked over with flames now on parts of the bench and floor, not a great sight in a wooden hut.
+We raced back to Pelion Gap and then raced down to the nearby Kia Ora Hut.
+It was a small but cosy hut cosy that was full of cold wet hikers.
+After dinner I went to bed early.
+As my eyes started to close for the night there was a commotion.
+A fuel stove was knocked over.
+Flames spread across the bench and floor.
+Not a great sight in a wooden hut.

 Day 5 Overland Track

 Within 20 minutes of the wombat we were at Bert Nichols Hut (also known as Windy Ridge Hut).
 A large hut that had views of nearby mountains such as The Acropolis which I hoped to climb.

 Day 6 Overland Track

 The weather was still not the best.
 I hoped to make another detour off the track to the area known as Pine Valley.
 The weather was still unpredictable.
 I wait until the turn off to make the decisions to make the side trip to Pine Valley.
 With potentially good weather I set off with Doug and two other hikers for Pine Valley and the Acropolis.

 We reached the hut at 12pm.
 An earlier conversation with a ranger on the trail advised that the weather was clearing and would be good in the afternoon followed by a couple of days of fine weather.